Tulip Blossom in the Netherlands | Keukenhof

 Let’s show you The Netherlands

-The west European country is The Netherlands is known for its cheese, their biking people, and of course, their tulip and flower fields.
-Additional to the Dutch capital, the German neighbor offers a variety of exciting cities and islands on the west coast of mainland Europe.
-In our Gay Travel Guides for Holland/ The Netherlands, we have collected some of the most wonderful trips we made so far, for example to Utrecht, Rotterdam, Den Hague, and the Dutch island Vlieland.
-Enjoy our Holland seen through a couple of men’s eyes!
+The west European country The Netherlands is known for its cheese, biks, and of course, its tulip and flower fields.
+Additional to the Dutch capital, the German neighbor offers a variety of exciting cities and islands on the west coast of Europe.
+Read all about Groningen, Amsterdam, Utrecht, Rotterdam, Den Hague, and the Dutch island Vlieland.

-Tips & Info Keukenhof: Plan your day in the Garden of Europe
+Plan your day: Tips for the Garden of Europe

-Opening hours Keukenhof: Open from March 22th to May 13th from 8 am to 7:30 pm.
+- Opening hours Keukenhof: Open from end of March to mid May usually from 8 am to 7:30 pm.
 The ticket office is open from 8 am to 6 pm.

 Click on the picture for full size

 The Dutch capital is considered to be one of the most gay-friendly cities in the world.
 By legalizing the same-sex marriage as the first country in the world already in 2001, the Netherlands and its capital offer a diverse LGBTQ+ friendly cultural program throughout the whole year.
-The highlight of the Summer is undoubtedly the (Gay) Pride Amsterdam with its colorful canal parade.
-In winter, the biggest Dutch LGBTQ+ film festival “Roze Filmdagen” is screening gay, lesbian and queer movies from all over the world, already for over two decades now.
-Enjoy our Amsterdam seen through a couple of men’s eyes!
+The highlight of the Summer is undoubtedly the (Gay) Pride Amsterdam.

 Click on the picture for full size